squidfunk/mkdocs-material/docs/setup/setting-up-site-search.md

 When _search sharing_ is activated, a :material-share-variant: share button is rendered next to the reset button, which allows to deep link to the current search query and result.
-It can be enabled via `mkdocs.yml` with:
+Add the following lines to `mkdocs.yml`:

 ``` yaml
 theme: